zuplo/docs/docs/dev-portal/migration.md

 :::warning

 This documentation is for the preview version of the Dev Portal.
-If you are not part of the preview program, please refer to the [current Dev Portal docs](/docs/articles/developer-portal).
+If you aren't part of the preview program, please refer to the [current Dev Portal docs](/docs/articles/developer-portal).